 Tips for Buying Umbrella Insurance

-It’s usually best to begin your umbrella insurance search with your current insurer, since many companies will charge a bundling discount if you add umbrella coverage to an existing policy.
+It’s usually best to begin your search with your current insurer, since many companies will charge a bundling discount if you add umbrella coverage to an existing policy.

 And lastly, be sure to discuss your personal situation with a qualified insurance agent.
-Many businesses use umbrella business insurance with higher limits because the potential for high-cost lawsuits is higher.
-On the other hand, a personal umbrella insurance policy may not need to cover more than your net worth.
+Many businesses use policies with higher limits because the potential for high-cost lawsuits is higher.
+On the other hand, a personal policy may not need to cover more than your net worth.

 Umbrella Insurance FAQs